 Financing Activities.
-Net cash used by financing activities was \$218 million and net cash provided by financing activities was \$232 million for the years ended December 31, 2006 and 2005, respectively.
-The decrease in cash provided during the year ended December 31, 2006 compared to the corresponding period in 2005, was primarily the result of an increase in repayments of long-term debt.
+Net cash used by financing activities was \$1.1 billion and \$574 million for the years ended December 31, 2006 and 2005, respectively.
+The increase in cash used during the year ended December 31, 2006 compared to the corresponding period in 2005, was primarily the result of an increase in repayments of long-term debt.